khusmann/bydantic/README.md

 print(bar2) # Bar(d=[Foo(a=0, b=1, c='x'), Foo(a=2, b=3, c='y')], e=42)
 ```

-This just scratches the surface of what Bydantic can do... continue reading
+This just scratches the surface of what bydantic can do... continue reading
 [the docs](basic_field_types.md) for more info.

 ## Features